gamernewone/Garden-of-words/src/site/notes/700 Garden of Words/Home.md

 ---
-{"dg-publish":true,"permalink":"/700-garden-of-words/home/","tags":"gardenEntry","dgHomeLink":false,"dgPassFrontmatter":false}
+{"dg-publish":true,"permalink":"/700-garden-of-words/home/","tags":"gardenEntry","dgHomeLink":true,"dgPassFrontmatter":false}
 ---

-# Welcome to the show

-Hi, welcome to my website.
-I’m Rich, an aspiring software engineer studying in Ghana.
+# Ridy’s Digital Garden

+Hi, How the hell did you end up here.
+Anyway, I’m Ridy, a computer science student currently living in Ghana.
+I created this garden to experience the practice of [[learning in public|learning in public]].

+Feel free to explore 🫡.

-# Comp Sci (ATU) Portal
+## Comp Sci (ATU) Portal

-Dear colleagues from CPS 100, go there: [[700 Garden of Words/CPS 100/CPS  MOC|CPS  MOC]]
+Dear colleagues from ATU go there: [[700 Garden of Words/CPS 100/CPS  MOC|CPS]]